 One of the biggest causes of heat loss for RV owners who camp or live in colder climates is single-pane windows.
-In this article I’ll share some ways I added extra insulation to our camper’s windows to prepare for the winter months.
+In this article I’ll share some ways I added extra insulation to our camper’s windows to prepare for living in our camper during the winter months.
+(To read about other ways we prepare our RV for winter, click here.)

 Here’s a little anecdote to illustrate how much heat is lost through the windows of our fifth wheel: this year I was a bit lazy about getting the windows done, and one day recently I was sitting on the couch and felt a bit chilly.
 It was around 32 degrees Fahrenheit outside, but the thermometer/hygrometer on our fridge read 75.
 I moved the thermometer to the shelf I built behind my sofa next to the window, and half an hour later thermometer read 66.
 At that point I knew I’d better get a move on with my window project!